KaptianCore/passwordgenerator/README.md

 - A Mix of Symbols, Letters & Numbers
 - Hidden Password System (Show/Hide Button There As Well)
 - Copy To Clipboard Button
+- Ability To Select What You Want In The Password.
 - More Coming Soon!